 The crystalline element (S = Sulfur) with typical sulfur yellow color is essential for all organisms.
 As nitrogen it is an important building block of amino acids, Proteins and enzymes, In the case of deficiency in the human, animal and plant organism is the Protein metabolism disturbed.
 The effect as a preservative in wine was already in the antiquity known to the Greeks and is from Homer (8th century BC), Cato the Elder (234-149 BC) and Pliny the Elder (23-79 AD).
-Until the 17th century, sulfur was traded as "arkanum" (secret), that is, as a secret science known only to initiates, which was not publicly accessible.
-After repeated desulphurisation, the addition of sulfur to wine in some countries was temporarily banned for health reasons and severely punished in case of non-compliance.
+Until the 17th century, sulfur was treated as "arcanum" (mystery), that is, as a secret science known only to initiates, which was not publicly accessible.
+After repeated desulphurisation, the addition of sulfur to wine was temporarily banned for health reasons in some countries and severely punished in case of non-compliance.

 A milestone in the European wine history was the permission of Emperor Maximilian I (1459-1519) to be allowed to sulfurise the wine.
-This decree was promulgated in 1487 and the exact quantities were also laid down by law ten years later.
-A Loth sulfur could be used for a Fuder wine.
-It is no longer possible, on the basis of units of measure which can no longer be exactly verified, to determine how much that actually was (in various sources 40 mg / l are mentioned).
-From this point in time, many winegrowing areas used to be sulphurized during winemaking.
+This decree was promulgated in 1487 and the exact quantities were also legally stipulated ten years later.
+A Loth sulfur was allowed for one fuder Wine to be used.
+Today you can not exactly verifiable anymore units can not determine how much that actually was (in different sources 40 mg / l are called).
+From that point on, many winegrowing areas used to be regularly sulphurized during winemaking.
 In the process, wood shavings were soaked in a mixture of powdered sulfur, herbs and frankincense, and the whole thing was burned in an empty wine barrel (just before bottling the wine).
 In France, however, the use of sulfur in winemaking was allowed only in the 18th century.

 Sulfur is already starting today in the vineyard at the vintage as well as in the most different stages of the winemaking to bottling used.
 The demand or quantity is also dependent on the vine, the time of harvesting, the grape status and the type of wine.
 Usually need White wines more than red wines because they are much more susceptible to oxidation.
 Sulfurizing is a very effective and efficient preservation, stabilization and hygiene measure.
 As a result, the enormously active oxidation enzymes are blocked and thus oxidation and spoiled spoil, microorganisms as Acetobacter (Acetic acid bacteria) and wild ones yeasts are strongly inhibited.

 Above all, it is positive reductive Effect of sulfur.
 He reacts so violently with oxygen that any other adverse reaction with other substances in the grape or wine is prevented.
 This will be the durability the wines significantly extended.
-Furthermore, the sulfur (usually low in every wine) acetaldehyde bound and thus suppressed any oxidation notes.
-A disadvantage is that by sulfur the flavorings in the wine but something be affected.
+Furthermore, the sulfur (usually low in every wine) acetaldehyde bound and thus suppressed any possible oxidation.
+A disadvantage is that by sulfur the flavorings in the wine something be affected.

-Sulfur up to limit values is also unproblematic for the human body.
+For the human body, sulfur up to limit values is also unproblematic.
 WHO has the acceptable daily intake ( ADI ) with a maximum of 0.7 mg per kg body weight.
 According to the latest findings a headache after one Weingenuss not on the sulfur content, but on histamine and other causes.
 However, even small amounts of sulfites can allergenic Have effect (sulfitic asthma).
-Since 2005, according to the EU regulation, at more than 10 mg / l content sulfur dioxide or sulphites in wine this is label (this value is exceeded by the way, almost all wines).
+Since 2005, according to the EU regulation, more than 10 mg / l of sulfur dioxide or sulphite content in the wine is available on the label to indicate (this value is exceeded by the way, almost all wines).
 There are strict EU directives for the maximum total content per type of wine; see a table under the keyword sulphurous acid,

 Sulfur is, although often tried to replace today in viticulture by other substances hardly completely.
 Even in the Organic (organic) viticulture one starts only from "the smallest possible quantities".
 By using ascorbic acid. dimethyldicarbonate. lysozyme or oenological tannins but the required amount can sometimes even be greatly reduced.
-More and more producers are trying to get by, especially with the red wine preparation, with as little (without) sulfur as possible.
+More and more producers try especially with the red wine preparation to get along with as little (without) sulfur.
 That has a positive effect on that flavor profile of the wine.